Olive Garden Parmesan Roasted Asparagus: A Discontinued Favorite

 Fresh asparagus buying tips

-• When buying fresh asparagus, I suggest that you look for smaller stalks they tend to be less woody.
-If your market keeps them on ice even better.
+• When buying fresh asparagus, I suggest looking for smaller stalks, as they tend to be less woody.
+If your market keeps them on ice, even better.

-• I always like to turn over my asparagus and make sure it looks very well hydrated.
-If the ends look a little dry, you can always snip off the ends and soak the stalks in a bit of water so they will rehydrate.
+• I always like to turn over my asparagus and make sure it looks very well-hydrated.
+If the ends appear a little dry, you can snip them off and soak the stalks in a bit of water to help them rehydrate.

 • The tips should be full and closed, stay away from spears that are wrinkly, it means they aren’t as fresh and they have begun to lose water and freshness.